RMcDowra/special-disco-juliett/README.md

 The author is me!
 Reed McDowra!

 ## Questions and Concerns?
-Considering the only concerns I'll have will be from Cumbie, I think I am all good here!
+Considering the only concerns I'll have will be from the man that can change my grade.
+I think I am all good here!

+PEACE 🖖